EuropeanOpenScienceCloud/Governance/docs/ExecutiveSummary.md

-The following report has been written at the time of the EOSC Portal definition, so it cannot fully reflect on how the Governance framework works viz-à-viz also the EOSC portal, the Service Catalogue and or the Marketplace and competence centres that are developed within EOSC-Hub.
+The following report has been written at the time of the EOSC Portal definition, so it cannot fully reflect on how the Governance framework works viz-à-viz also the EOSC portal and its development as central function in the EOSC universe.
-However these should be accommodatable within the three pillars of the proposed Executive structure.
+However, this developemnt should be accommodatable within the three pillars of the proposed Executive structure.

 <img src="ExecutiveSummary/media/image1.png" style="width:2.77153in;height:2.53403in" />The